MabbottLab/MEGneto/README.md

 # MEGneto: MEGne3 Branch

 Pipeline on MATLAB with FieldTrip to process MEG data and run functional connectivity analyses.
-Developed by the Mabbott Lab @ SickKids, Toronto, Canada.
+Developed @ SickKids, Toronto, Canada.

+See the PDF 'workflow' to get an overview of the pipeline.

+## Modules

 Important: this repo and FieldTrip top-level folder should be visible upfront.

-## Modules

 ### 0. Setup